-- 10.1.
-The System Administration and Institutions must develop policies and procedures implementing encryption requirements for information storage devices, data transmission, portable devices, removable media, and encryption key standards based upon the requirements established by the Institution providing the service.
-Minimum encryption requirements must include the following: - 10.1.1.
-Confidential information transmitted over a public network must be encrypted; - 10.1.2.
-Confidential information stored in a public location that is directly accessible without compensating controls in place must be encrypted; - 10.1.3.
-Storing confidential information on portable devices should be discouraged;

-- 10.1.4.
-Confidential information must be encrypted if copied to or stored on a portable computing device, removable media, or non-agency owned computing device; - 10.1.5.
-In instances where no technology exists to encrypt a device, compensating electronic controls must be implemented to secure the device; - 10.1.6.
-Encryption of a device must be documented and verifiable; and - 10.1.7.
-Encryption keys must be managed. - 10.2.
-The System Administration and Institutions must encrypt institutionally-owned mobile devices.
-If a device is not capable of encryption, no Category I data may be stored on the device.
+- 10.2.1.
+The System Administration and Institutions must encrypt institutionallyowned mobile devices.
+If a device is not capable of encryption, no Category I confidential data may be stored on the device. - 10.2.2.
+Minimum encryption requirements must include the following: - 10.2.2.1.
+Confidential information transmitted over a public network must be encrypted; - 10.2.2.2.
+Confidential information stored in a public location that is directly accessible without compensating controls in place must be encrypted; - 10.2.2.3.
+Storing confidential information on portable devices should be discouraged; - 10.2.2.4.
+Confidential information must be encrypted if copied to or stored on a portable computing device, removable media, or non-agency owned computing device; - 10.2.2.5.
+In instances where no technology exists to encrypt a device, compensating electronic controls must be implemented to secure the device; and - 10.2.2.6.
+Encryption of a device must be documented and verifiable. - 10.2.2.7.
+Encryption keys must be managed.